saragw6/definitions/README.md

 #### Helpful commands
 * `yarn test` to run the tests
+* `yarn fix` to run the linter and fix all fixable issues
 * `heroku logs` to check the logs

 #### Deploy process